Weed pancakes are the ultimate wake and bake comfort food. They are easy to make anywhere, even camping. And who doesn’t love pancakes?

 Each of the pancakes in the fluffy weed pancakes recipe below will have about 25 mgs THC per pancake IF you made your cannabutter from 10% THC weed and you used a 1/2 ounce or 14 grams to make 1 cup of cannabutter.

-To adjust the dosing from the strength and amounts of cannabis you are using and your own personal tolerance and need, be sure to either take my FREE edibles dosing class, or even better get my $5.00 dosage calculators that do all the math for you.
+To adjust the recipe to reflect the strength of the cannabis you are using, and to get the dosage you personally need, be sure to either take my FREE edibles dosing class, or even better get my $5.00 dosage calculators that do all the math for you.

 Cheri's Dosage Calculators